Share via

 Supported network protocols

-At public preview, network data security supports classifying traffic sent from an endpoint device over http and https protocols to websites, cloud apps, and generative AIs.
+In preview, network data security supports classifying traffic sent from an endpoint device over HTTP and HTTPS protocols to websites, cloud apps, and generative AIs.

 Accessing network data security data

-Data from network data security are appear in activity explorer and Data Security Posture Management for AI activity explorer events.
+Data from network data security appear in activity explorer, Data Security Posture Management for AI activity explorer events, and if alerts are enabled, DLP alerts.

 Activity explorer

 In activity explorer, you can filter on enforcement plane set to network.
-This shows you classification events that are generated from network data security collection policies.
+This filter shows you classification events that network data security collection policies generate.

 Billing model

 Network data security uses the request as unit of measure for pay-as-you-go billing purposes.
-A request is defined as each network call made from a devices or browser to a website or API.
-This doesn't include the responses to the requests.
-For more information on pay-as-you-go billing for network data security, see Other Microsoft Purview solutions that use Pay-As-You-Go and Requests
+A request is each network call made from a device or browser to a website or API.
+This definition doesn't include the responses to the requests.
+For more information on pay-as-you-go billing for network data security, see Other Microsoft Purview solutions that use pay-as-you-go pricing and Requests.

 Here are some examples: